jszaday/dist-trees/README.md

-**Update:** the contents of this repo have been integrated into mainline Hypercomm.
-This repo has been archived, and its ideas will be actively pursued at the following url: https://github.com/jszaday/hypercomm
+**Update:** The contents of this repo have been integrated into mainline Hypercomm.
+As such, this repo has been archived, and its ideas will be actively pursued at the following URL: https://github.com/jszaday/hypercomm

 # Component-Based Distributed Tree Construction